ryankenney/TrivialMarkdownViewer/README.md

 This is a proof of concept of what you can do to create markdown viewer (poor man's wiki) with nothing but a browser.

-At the end of the day, I created something very useful using just a a little custom code along side purl.js.
+At the end of the day, I created something very useful using just a little custom code along side [markdown-js](https://github.com/evilstreak/markdown-js).

-If you're willing to jump to using a web server (versus using "file://" urls), the feature set opens up cosiderably, going as far as adding a browser-based search engine.
+If you're willing to jump to using a web server (versus using "file://" urls), the feature set opens up considerably, going as far as adding a browser-based search engine.
 The reason you need a web server isnt' that the server is doing any processing.
 It's simply to get around the fact that the browser is prevented from loading "file://"
 URLs dynamically for security reasons.

 Comparison of the Approaches
 --------------------